BodgeMaster/new_dawn_mirror/notes/story.md

   * *encounter the electronics tinkerer*
   * *problematic encounter with one of the groups/tribes/whatever*
     * *the members have gone nuts and are religious fanatics*
-    * *They see Jack’s Neotek Dynamics company clothes and start treating him as a god*
+    * *They see Jack’s Neotek Dynamics company clothes and start treating him as an evil god*
-      * *try really hard to stop him from leaving*
+      * *try really hard to stop him from leaving or doing anything*
     * *cause for them to be more cautious?
 Idk*
   * *neutral encounter with the other one*
     * *trading or bartering*